 Any of the following courses may be used to satisfy the creative arts elective requirement.
-The use of any other course for the creative arts elective must be approved in advance by the department chairperson.
+The use of any other course for the creative arts elective must be approved in advance by the lead undergraduate advisor.
 Consult the undergraduate catalog for course descriptions and prerequisites.

-ARCHITECTURE (ARCH) 1301 ART & ART HISTORY (ART) 1301 1309 1310
+ARCHITECTURE (ARCH) 1301

+ART & ART HISTORY (ART) 1301 1309 1310